front-of-house/hypostyle/README.md

 })
 ```

+Tokens are associated with configurable CSS properties so that you can use
+token values in your styles.
+By default, _most_ CSS properties are supported and
+are self referencing.

-Shorthands are like shortcuts that allow you to use `token` values or abbreviate
+Shorthands are like shortcuts that allow you to abbreviate
-CSS properties.
+CSS these properties.
 The rest of the above example could look like this:

 ```javascript
 const { css } = hypostyle({